cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ```
 shapes [process] [channel] [file] [nominal] [systematics_templates]
 ```
 Then the `shape` nuisance parameters can be defined in the systematics block in the datacard.
+More details can be found in `Combine` [documentation pages](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part2/settinguptheanalysis/#binned-shape-analysis).

 In the realistic CMS analysis there are hundreds of nuisance parameters corresponding to various source of systematics.

 When we unfold to the gen-level observable we should remove the nuisances affecting the rate of the gen-level bins, i.e. the `lnN` NPs: `THU_ZH_mig*, THU_ZH_inc` and keep only the acceptance `shape` uncertainties: `THU_ZH_acc` and `THU_ggZH_acc`, which do not scale the inclusive cross sections by construction.
+In this analysis the normalisation effects in the `THU_ZH_acc` and `THU_ggZH_acc` templates were removed.
 This can be achieved by freezing the respective nuisance parameters with the option `--freezeParameters par_name1,par_name2`.
 Alternatively you can create a group following the syntax given below at the end of the combined datacard, and freeze the parameters with the `--freezeNuisanceGroups group_name` option.

 ```
 [group_name] group = uncertainty_1 uncertainty_2 ... uncertainty_N